 Studying at the University of Portsmouth and the University of Brighton, Kevin has worked as an Architect for several award-winning companies.
 He has experience with contemporary and traditional design primarily working on private residential schemes.
 Kevin’s view of architecture is an eclectic mix, with a strong belief in finding balance between the clients’ ambitions and the site context.
 He enjoys the whole design process from initial concepts through to being on site.

-Ben graduated from the University of Portsmouth in 2017 after completing his Master of Architecture Degree.
-Prior to joining Pullen Architecture, Ben gained valuable experience at Neil Holland Architects, working on a number of residential projects ranging from the remodelling of existing buildings to new schemes.
+Ben undertook his architectural education at the University of Portsmouth, qualifying as an architect after completing his final Part III qualifications in 2019.
+Since joining Pullen Architecture, he has worked on a variety of private one-off residential projects across the south coast.
+He was closely involved in delivering the award-winning Replacement Sea Front House.
+The house was awarded a Sussex Heritage Trust Award in 2019.
+Prior to joining Pullen Architecture, Ben has worked in a number of design offices including the awarding winning Neil Holland Architects.
 Ben is interested in both contemporary and traditional architecture and is inspired by buildings that articulate modern interventions juxtaposed against the historic fabric, expressing layers of history and cultural identity.
-These core themes forming the basis of Ben’s graduating thesis project located in Liepaja, Latvia.
+These core themes formed the basis of Ben’s graduating thesis located in Liepaja, Latvia.
 Exploring how historical context and cultural challenges can impact on the creation of space.

 With a keen interest in art and architecture, Sara has over 20 years’ experience working for interior designers and architects and joins Pullen Architecture as Practice Manager.
 Having worked in other industries, Sara prefers the atmosphere and creative environment of an architect’s practice.